uinnn/nbt/README.md

 ## Minecraft NBT Overview

-The NBT system within Minecraft's is characterized by its simplicity, albeit lacking in optimization.
-Minecraft offers various NBT types, each serving distinct purposes:
+The Minecraft NBT is very nice for their use, perhaps some bad things, it fit in their purpose, but we can always made things better!
+Minecraft NBT overview:

 1. **Empty**
 2. **Byte**